chrisspencer1013/Pomodoro/README.md

-# Custom pomodoro clock thing
-quick script to run at work to remind me to take breaks and refocus
+# Custom pomodoro clock - a quick script to remind me to take breaks and refocus

-I'll probably update this later with...
+I'll update this later with...

   more messages